Kaston-C/Portfolio/personal-projects/HTTP-server/README.md

 # 🌐 Simple HTTP Server

 This is a simple multi-threaded HTTP server written in C++.
 It listens on port 8080 and serves static files from a local directory (`web_files`).
 It handles basic HTTP requests and can return content types for HTML, CSS, JavaScript, and image files.
-Also includes a picture of my cat 🐱, served as part of the web content!
+Also includes a picture of my cat (named Chai) 🐱, served as part of the web content!

 ## 🚀 Features